Scurvy: Pathogenesis

 Vitamins are essential to the production and use of enzymes in ongoing processes throughout the human body.
-Ascorbic acid is needed for a variety of biosynthetic pathways, by accelerating hydroxylation and amidation reactions.
+Vitamin C is needed for a variety of biosynthetic pathways, by accelerating hydroxylation and amidation reactions.
+It is involved in a wide range of biochemical and physiological processes, including the amidation of several peptide hormones and the synthesis of nitric oxide, norepinephrine, carnitine and collagen.
+In addition, vitamin C contributes to the modulation of gene expression through epigenetic mechanisms affecting more than a thousand genes.

 The early symptoms of malaise and lethargy may be due to either impaired fatty acid metabolism from a lack of carnitine and/or from a lack of catecholamines, which are needed for the cAMP-dependent pathway in both glycogen metabolism and fatty acid metabolism.
 Impairment of either fatty acid metabolism or glycogen metabolism leads to decreased ATP (energy) production.
 ATP is needed for cellular functions, including muscle contraction.
 (For low ATP within the muscle cell, see also Purine nucleotide cycle.)

 In the synthesis of collagen, ascorbic acid is required as a cofactor for prolyl hydroxylase and lysyl hydroxylase.
 These two enzymes are responsible for the hydroxylation of the proline and lysine amino acids in collagen.
 Hydroxyproline and hydroxylysine are important for stabilizing collagen by cross-linking the propeptides in collagen.
+The ascorbate anion functions as an essential electron donor to keep iron in its active Fe²⁺ (Ferrous iron) state, preventing the inactivation of lysyl hydroxylase.

 Collagen is a primary structural protein in the human body, necessary for healthy blood vessels, muscle, skin, bone, cartilage, and other connective tissues.
 Defective connective tissue leads to fragile capillaries, resulting in abnormal bleeding, bruising, and internal hemorrhaging.
 Collagen is an important part of bone, so bone formation is also affected.
 Teeth loosen, bones break more easily, and once-healed breaks may recur.
 Defective collagen fibrillogenesis impairs wound healing.
 Untreated scurvy is invariably fatal.

+Vitamin C deficiency may cause pulmonary hypertension by several mechanisms.
+It participates in the synthesis of type IV collagen, which is required for basement membrane formation and endothelial cell adhesion.
+It also participates in the synthesis of NO and carnitine, and may increase prostacyclin levels.
+Vitamin C also participates in the hydroxylation of specific proline residues of HIF-1α and thereby increases its rate of degradation, leading to decreased HIF-1α levels.